-further statistical analysis of the dataset).
-Thus, many of the features somewhat resemble the noisy features that we added on to the colon cancer dataset to create a large diagonal in Section 4.1.
-Indeed, constructing a kernel matrix of the training data using a linear kernel yields a matrix with a mean diagonal element of $1377.9 \pm 2825$ and a mean off-diagonal element of $78.7 \pm 209$ .
-We compared the subpolynomial method to the original kernel using 8-fold balanced cross validation (ensuring an equal number of positive examples were in each fold).
+In the training set there are 1909 examples representing different possible molecules (drugs), 42 of which bind.
+Hence the data is rather unbalanced in this respect.
+Each example has a fixed length vector of 139,351 binary features (variables) in {0,1} which describe three-dimensional properties of the molecule.
+An important characteristic of the data is that very few of the feature entries are nonzero (0.68\% of the 1909×139351 training matrix, see (Weston et al., 2002) for further statistical analysis of the dataset).
+Thus, many of the features somewhat resemble the noisy features that we added on to the colon cancer dataset to create a large diagonal in Section 4.1.2.
+Indeed, constructing a kernel matrix of the training data using a linear kernel yields a matrix with a mean diagonal element of 1377.9 ± 2825 and a mean offdiagonal element of 78.7 ± 209 .
+We compared the subpolynomial method to the original kernel and an RBF kernel using 8-fold balanced cross validation (ensuring an equal number of positive examples were in each fold).
+We again used the balanced loss measure given in equation (20).
 The results are given in Table 4.
-Once again the subpolynomial method provides improved generalization.
-It should be noted that feature selection and transduction methods have also been shown to improve results, above that of a linear kernel on this problem (Weston et al., 2002).
+Once again the subpolynomial method provides improved

-Table 4.
-Results of using a linear kernel on the thrombin binding problem (top row).
+Table 4: Results on the thrombin binding problem of using a linear kernel (top row) and an RBF kernel (second row).
+For the RBF kernel the optimal σ is shown, i.e the one which minimizes the test error.
 The remaining rows show the results of using the subpolynomial kernel to deal with the large diagonal.